urish/firebase-server/README.md

 Don't forget to point the host `test.firebaseio.com` to your local IP address (in `/etc/hosts` or similar).

+For more information, read the [blog post in the offical Firebase blog](https://www.firebase.com/blog/2015-04-24-end-to-end-testing-firebase-server.html).

 ### FirebaseServer methods

 FirebaseServer instances have the following API: